petems/petersouter.xyz/content/post/london-web-performance-group-meetup-october-2013-2.md

 They're not exhaustive notes, as there was a lot of specific references and diagrams, which will be better served by the slides themselves, which I'll link if I can get a copy.

 So, the theme for the October was High performance infrastructure, run by David Mytton from Server Density.
-I thought the name rang a bell, and it just occured to me I remember reading many moons ago his blog posts about Mongo (particularly about the changes from 2.0 to 2.2) on the [Server Density blog](https://blog.serverdensity.com)
+I thought the name rang a bell, and it just occurred to me I remember reading many moons ago his blog posts about Mongo (particularly about the changes from 2.0 to 2.2) on the [Server Density blog](https://blog.serverdensity.com)

 ## Where do performance issues come from in Infrastructure?